Installing a Binary Distribution

 extension.
 The installer will also create

 We believe we have ironed out how to cleanly support the read-only root on modern macOS.
-New installs will do this automatically, and you can also re-run a new installer to convert your existing setup.
+New installs will do this automatically.

 This section previously detailed the situation, options, and trade-offs, but it now only outlines what the installer does.
 You don't need to know this to run the installer, but it may help if you run into trouble:

 - create a new APFS volume for your Nix store

 /etc/synthetic.confto direct macOS to create a "synthetic" empty root directory to mount your volume

 - specify mount options for the volume in

 noauto: prevent the system from auto-mounting the volume (so the LaunchDaemon mentioned below can control mounting it, and to avoid masking problems with that mounting service).

 nobrowse: prevent the Nix Store volume from showing up on your desktop; also keeps Spotlight from spending resources to index this volume